Skip to main content

 The role of antioxidants in pollution defense is to neutralize the oxidative stress generated when PM2.5 enters cells.
 Sulforaphane and NAC both raise glutathione levels, which help cells handle the oxidant load.
 This is supportive, not protective in isolation.

 Microplastics in tap water may harm health, though the evidence is still early.
 Small amounts cross into the bloodstream and have been found in placental tissue and blood vessels.
 The long-term effect is not yet clear, but reverse osmosis filtration removes most microplastics.
+The dedicated playbook with the Marfella 2024 NEJM data, the highest-leverage moves, and what we tell patients in clinic is at Microplastics in Philadelphia: What to Do.

-Indoor air quality is often worse than outdoor air quality, especially in winter when homes are sealed up.
+Indoor air quality is often worse than outdoor air quality, particularly in winter when homes are sealed up.
 Cooking, candles, cleaning products, and off-gassing furniture all contribute.
 A HEPA filter combined with a kitchen vent improves indoor air meaningfully.

 Fairmount Park improves mental health through nature exposure, social connection, and movement.
 Studies on time in green space show measurable drops in cortisol after 20 to 30 minutes of walking.
 The cognitive benefits are real and reproducible.